JeffersonCarvalh0/timberland/README.md

 ## Running the demos

-To run a demo, execute `npm run build-<name-of-the-structure>` from the terminal to compile, test and bundle the code.
+To run a demo, `cd` into the project's root execute `npm run build-<name-of-the-structure>` from the terminal to compile, test and bundle the code.
 Open the `html` file located in `dist` folder of the demo with your favorite web browser.

 # License